manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-Just type `exit` at the prompt and come out of it.
+Type `exit` at the prompt and to exit.

-We will now remove the service:
+Finally, we'll now remove the service.

 <br>